-If you are seeking urgent action or policy change please contact one of your 8 MSPs or the Scottish Government directly.
+If you are seeking emergency action or an urgent policy change please contact one of your 8 MSPs or the Scottish Government directly

-Under consideration PE2168: Guarantee Legal Aid for "Death or Serious Injury" victims in legal action against Police Scotland
+Closed petition PE2168: Guarantee Legal Aid for "Death or Serious Injury" victims in legal action against Police Scotland

 Calling on the Scottish Parliament to urge the Scottish Government to grant Legal Aid to all victims and their families when medical evidence confirms that a "Death or Serious Injury" incident occurred during an interaction with Police Scotland personnel.